Martin-Lacroix/FSPC/doc/Index.md

 <br />

-FSPC provides some classes able to perform FSI simulation by partitioned coupling of a fluid (PFEM) and a structural (Metafor) solver.
+FSPC provides some classes able to perform FSI simulation by partitioned coupling of a fluid and a structural solver.
 This package uses MPI for the communication between them, and assumes that the solvers are available in your path.
 An example of how to run your Python script with FSPC is provided bellow.

 <br />